Key European and International Funding Deadlines

 Creative Europe is the EU programme which supports the Cultural and Creative Sectors.
 It incorporates the old Culture programme, Media and Media Mundus with the majority of the money being for MEDIA funding.
-Cooperation projects can now run for up to 4 years and will have regular annual deadlines in October starting October 2014.
+Cooperation projects can now run for up to 4 years and will have regular annual deadlines.
 Other new rules include the need to have a PIC number (Participation Identification Code) so your organisations details are stored centrally and can be used for a number of programmes including Erasmus Plus without the need to supply supporting documentation.
-The exchange rate for developing your budget will be the rate for 10 December 2013.

 The new Creative Europe desk for the UK is coordinated by the British Council and the British Film Institute.
 You can access this support at email@example.com.